 Have baking tray or mold ready before starting.
 Sides of the tray should be oiled and bottom covered with a glossy side down wafer paper sheet or some of the sifted sugar-starch mixture or covered with thinly crushed nuts.
 Avoid plastic wrap in direct contact with the hot nougat; it wont get off well.

-Have the sugar syrup and honey ready in 2 separate saucepan and cook the sugar syrup first.
+Have the sugar syrup and honey syrup ready in 2 separate saucepan and cook the sugar syrup first.
 Meanwhile, beat the room temp egg whites and cream of tartar on medium low speed; Keeping egg whites on foamy stage.
-When temperature of the sugar syrup reaches 220ºF (120ºC); it should take 15 min, lower the flame to low and begin cooking the honey on high.
-When honey reaches 266ºF (130ºC), the meringue is still in its foamy stage or near soft peaks – set mixer speed to high, and pour the hot honey on thin stream against the side of the bowl – continue beating on high.
-In the mean time, the temperature of the sugar syrup should be at 293ºF (145ºC) firm-ball stage, pour syrup into the meringue lowering the speed to medium.
+When temperature of the sugar syrup reaches 220ºF (120ºC); it should take 15 min, lower the flame to low – and begin to cook the honey syrup on high heat.
+When honey reaches 266ºF/130ºC, the meringue is still be in its foamy stage or near soft peaks – set mixer speed to high and pour the hot honey on thin stream against the side of the bowl – continue beating on high.
+In the mean time, the temperature of the sugar syrup should be at 293ºF/145ºC (firm-ball stage), pour sugar syrup into the meringue lowering the speed to medium.
 This is where you are beating all the air and fluffy chewiness into the candy; continue to beat for 5 minutes more on medium high.
 Turn mixer off and swap the whisk with the paddle attachment.
-Add hot cocoa butter and warm gianduja – Turn mixer back on and continue mixing for a minute.
+Add hot cocoa butter – Turn mixer back on and continue mixing for a minute.
 Add the warm nuts and mix to combine for a few seconds – do not over mix.

 Soak mixing bowl and utensils in boiling water and soap, let cool – wash and rinse or finish in the dishwasher but the knife.